JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 We decided that the application's end-state is the moment the application is closed.
-However, we chose to ommit it since every state has a transition to it.
+However, we chose to ommit it since every state would have a transition to it.

 ![Use-case 1's state machine](./state_machines/state_machine_1.png)